jcfinidori/AtomicPost/README.md

 | Working capital   | Trapped in receivables       |
 | Reconciliation    | Manual, error-prone          |

-Postal operators in developing markets — La Poste CI, Kenya Post, smaller DOs — bear the highest cost and have the least access to trade finance.
+Postal operators in developing markets bear the highest cost and have uneven access to correspondant banks.

 ---

 ## ✅ The Solution

-PostalSettle is a stablecoin treasury infrastructure that replaces correspondent banking for cross-border postal settlement.
+AtomicPost is a stablecoin treasury infrastructure that replaces correspondent banking for cross-border postal settlement.
+It sits at the settlement layer.
+Same clearing logic: net positions, issue coins, execute.
+Final, in seconds.
+We’re building atomic settlement rails.
+No correspondent banks.
+No trapped cash.
+No FX exposure.
+This paves the way for programmable value-sharing.

 ```
 ┌─────────────────────────────────────────────┐